LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/config_serializations.md

 The RDF serializations that are currently supported are JSON-LD, Turtle, TriG, N-Triples and N-Quads.

+More information on configurations can be found [here](../../configuration/general/).

 ## Vocabularies

 If other serializations are used, the following vocabularies may be required: